marbl/MetagenomeScope/README.md

 ### Viewer interface

-* Any modern internet browser (smartphone/tablet mobile browsers should work, also) supported by Cytoscape.js
+* Any modern internet browser (with JavaScript enabled) should be fine.
+At present, Google Chrome and Mozilla Firefox are recommended, since I haven't done a lot of testing on other browsers yet.
-    * Google Chrome and Mozilla Firefox are recommended, but others should be fine.
-If you run into any problems using the viewer application on any browser, please let me know and I can look into it.
+  (If you run into any problems using the viewer interface on your browser of choice, please [let me know](#contact) and I can look into it.)

 ## Running the preprocessing script